 Sam Barlow, Hull Clinical Commissioning Group

-Programme pilot and results
+Programme Pilot and Results

 Beginning with an intensive research and development phase, the programme was piloted in a five-month programme in summer 2015 with support from Hull Public Health.
-Results of the evaluation found significant improvements for patients, carers and staff:
+Results of the service evaluation found significant improvements for patients, carers and staff:

 - 86% reported relief of disability symptoms citing improved sleeping, reduced anxiety, fewer dizzy spells and reduced epilepsy symptoms